-If you have multiple virtual networks, then they’ll be isolated from each different by default.
-There are two ways to connect them, using VNet peering or using a virtual network gateway.
-VNet peering is by far the easiest method so we’ll start with that.
-I’m not going to show you the process of creating the two VNets though because I’m assuming you already know how to do that.
+If you have multiple virtual networks, then they’ll be isolated from each other by default.
+There are two ways to connect them: using VNet peering or using a virtual network gateway.
+VNet peering is by far the easiest method, so we’ll start with that.
+I’m not going to show you the process of creating the two VNets, though, because I’m assuming you already know how to do that.
 Just make sure you don’t give them overlapping IP address spaces.

 There are a couple of restrictions to keep in mind when you’re designing your networks.
-First, you can add only peer two VNets if they have non-overlapping IP address spaces.
-That makes sense because otherwise, you could end up with duplicate IP addresses which would wreak havoc on your networks.
+First, you can only peer two VNets if they have non-overlapping IP address spaces.
+That makes sense because otherwise you could end up with duplicate IP addresses, which would wreak havoc on your networks.
 Also, once you’ve peered two VNets, you can’t add or remove any of their address ranges.
 The only way to do it is to delete the peerings, make the change, and then create the peerings again.

 An alternative to peering all of the networks together is to use a hub-and-spoke topology, with the hub acting as a router.
 In this configuration, the only way for two spokes to communicate with each other is through the hub.
 One big advantage of this architecture is that you could put shared services in the hub that could be used by all of the spokes.
 Some examples are firewalls, DNS servers, and intrusion detection systems.

 An alternative to deploying a virtual machine as a router is to deploy a virtual network gateway.
-If you do this, then you’ll still have to create route tables.
-But instead of checking the allow forwarded traffic option, you’ll have to check the allow gateway transit option on the peering connections from the hub.
-Then you’ll have to check the use remote gateways option on the peering connections from the spokes to the hub.
+If you do this, then you’ll still have to create route tables, but instead of checking the “Allow forwarded traffic” option, you’ll have to check the “Allow gateway transit” option on the peering connections from the hub.
+Then you’ll have to check the “Use remote gateways” option on the peering connections from the spokes to the hub.
 If you don’t enable both of those settings, then traffic won’t flow through the gateway in the hub.

 Guy launched his first training website in 1995 and he's been helping people learn IT technologies ever since.
 He has been a sysadmin, instructor, sales engineer, IT manager, and entrepreneur.
 In his most recent venture, he founded and led a cloud-based training infrastructure company that provided virtual labs for some of the largest software vendors in the world.
 Guy’s passion is making complex technology easy to understand.
 His activities outside of work have included riding an elephant and skydiving (although not at the same time).